-- 'Use_Existing_Configurations_Of_Current_VDA': Determines whether to use the existing configurations of the currently running VDA.
+- Use_Existing_Configurations_Of_Current_VDA: Determines whether to use the existing AD-related configuration files ('/etc/krb5.conf', '/etc/sssd.conf', and '/etc/samba/smb.conf') of the currently running VDA.
 If set to Y, the configuration files on MCS-created machines are the same as the equivalents on the currently running VDA.
-However, you still must configure the 'dns' and 'AD_INTEGRATION' variables.
-The default value is N, which means the configuration templates on the master image determine the configuration files on MCS-created machines. - 'dns': Sets the IP address for each DNS server.
-You can set up to four DNS servers. - 'NTP_SERVER': Sets the IP address for your NTP server.
-Unless otherwise specified, it is the IP address of your domain controller. - 'WORKGROUP': Sets the workgroup name, which is the NetBIOS name (case-sensitive) if configured in AD.
-Otherwise, it is the domain name by default. - 'AD_INTEGRATION': Sets Winbind, SSSD, PBIS, or Centrify.
-For a matrix of the Linux distributions and domain joining methods that MSC supports, see Supported distributions in this article. - 'CENTRIFY_DOWNLOAD_PATH': Sets the path for downloading the Centrify package.
-The value takes effect only when you set the 'AD_INTEGRATION' variable to Centrify.
+However, you still must configure the 'dns' and AD_INTEGRATION variables.
+The default value is N, which means the configuration templates on the master image determine the configuration files on MCS-created machines. - dns: Sets the IP address for each DNS server.
+You can set up to four DNS servers. - NTP_SERVER: Sets the IP address for your NTP server.
+Unless otherwise specified, it's the IP address of your domain controller. - WORKGROUP: Sets the workgroup name to the NetBIOS name (case-sensitive) that you configured in AD.
+Otherwise, MCS uses the part of the domain name that immediately follows the machine hostname as the workgroup name.
+For example, if the machine account is user1.lvda.citrix.com, MCS uses lvda as the workgroup name while citrix is the correct choice.
+Ensure that you set the workgroup name correctly. - AD_INTEGRATION: Sets Winbind, SSSD, PBIS, or Centrify.
+For a matrix of the Linux distributions and domain joining methods that MSC supports, see [Supported distributions](#) in this article. - CENTRIFY_DOWNLOAD_PATH: Sets the path for downloading the Server Suite Free (formerly Centrify Express) package.
+The value takes effect only when you set the AD_INTEGRATION variable to Centrify. - CENTRIFY_SAMBA_DOWNLOAD_PATH: Sets the path for downloading the Centrify Samba package.
+The value takes effect only when you set the AD_INTEGRATION variable to Centrify.

-- CENTRIFY\SAMBA\DOWNLOAD\PATH: Sets the path for downloading the Centrify Samba package.
-The value takes effect only when you set the AD\INTEGRATION variable to Centrify. - PBIS\DOWNLOAD\PATH: Sets the path for downloading the PBIS package.
-The value takes effect only when you set the AD\INTEGRATION variable to PBIS. - UPDATE\MACHINE\PW: Enables or disables automating machine account password updates.
+- PBIS_DOWNLOAD_PATH: Sets the path for downloading the PBIS package.
+The value takes effect only when you set the AD_INTEGRATION variable to PBIS. - UPDATE_MACHINE_PW: Enables or disables automating machine account password updates.
 For more information, see [Automate machine account password updates](#). - The following Linux VDA configuration variables: